 “Eliminating head injuries in soccer is likely impossible, but reducing exposure and enhancing player safety is not,” says NSCAA Director of Coaching Education Ian Barker, who uses our ball for instruction in the new heading NSCAA course featuring Abby Wambach, focusing on techniques, practice activities and preparations.
 “What’s important is that coaches emphasize correct positioning and stance for executing safe, purposeful, and effective headers.”

 Our lightweight ball allows players to get those high number of repetitions of practice that are needed to learn the safest technique for winning a header, while also keeping players well below that dangerous threshold of 885 headers per year with a regulation soccer ball.
 We have also included heading progressions and videos of how to use The Heading Trainer to teach correct heading in our free mobile app for iOS and Android.
 So, when the inevitable situation comes where players need to use their head during a match, they will do so more safely and effectively.

 Through our Ball for a Ball program, for every Heading Trainer ball sold, we also donate a high quality soccer ball to disadvantaged youth in the USA through the ASK Foundation.

-We stumbled upon Spanish Club Unidad TEC Academy through Facebook recently, and loved their video, check it out here:
+We stumbled upon Spanish Club Unidad TEC Academy through Facebook recently, and loved their video utilizing The Training Triangles, check it out here:

 We immediately reached out to them and found that their Academy has been consistently implementing TTM in their passing and finishing drills and, "[The Training Triangle] is perfect to develop in players the optimum body orientation."
 Here's what else they had to say about TTM (roughly translated):